pippinbarr/cart253-2017/slides/03-Loops-and-functions/03-loops-and-functions.md

 class: middle

-# Homework
+# Nowwork/Homework
-- __Now:__ Finish [Exercise 01](https://github.com/pippinbarr/cart253-2017/wiki/Exercise-01) if you haven't and make sure it is submitted (pushed to your repository online) and that you and your repository are listed on the [People](https://github.com/pippinbarr/cart253-2017/wiki/People) page.
+- __Finish [Exercise 01](https://github.com/pippinbarr/cart253-2017/wiki/Exercise-01)__ if you haven't and make sure it is submitted (pushed to your repository online) and that you and your repository are listed on the [People](https://github.com/pippinbarr/cart253-2017/wiki/People) page.
-- __Now:__ If you're still having trouble with GitHub, talk to me or the TA for help!
+- If you're still having trouble with GitHub, talk to me or the TA for help!
 - [Exercise 02](https://github.com/pippinbarr/cart253-2017/wiki/Exercise-02) is on the wiki and due next week
 - Look at and think about the [Midterm Project](https://github.com/pippinbarr/cart253-2017/wiki/Midterm-Project)
 - The readings from _this week_ are chapters 6 and 7 of _Learning Processing_ (loops and functions)